 If you’re unfamiliar with the Landmine, my recommendation is to quickly make friends.
 This rockstar, tows the line between a free-weight and fixed-plane machine, allowing you to train your entire body, without losing control of the weight, while also minimally impacting the joints.
 This is not a tool that should be stashed in the corner.

 Here are 3 ways the Landmine can transform your workout

-1.)
-It Saves the Joints – Having one end fixed to the floor provides more of an arching movement versus a linear movement, which is beneficial for training shoulders, hips, and trunk muscles.
+1. It saves the joints – Having one end fixed to the floor provides more of an arching movement versus a linear movement, which is beneficial for training shoulders, hips, and trunk muscles.
 For example, using the landmine when performing squats teaches you to stay tall especially at the bottom of the movement, therefore you are less likely to use your back when doing traditional squats.

-2.)
-It provides massive stimulus and tension for the muscles involved with each movement
+2. It provides massive stimulus and tension for the muscles involved with each movement